 Our research shows that more people carpool to work here in the Downtown (43.6%) than in 99.9% of the neighborhoods in America.

-The Downtown neighborhood stands out for having an average per capita income lower than 99.8% of the neighborhoods in the United States.
+One of the unique characteristics of the Downtown neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.8% of the neighborhoods in America.
 The Downtown neighborhood also has a greater percentage of children living in poverty (100.0%) than found in 99.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, of particular note, 17.1% of the people in the Downtown neighborhood currently reside in a correction facility, held due to punishment for a crime.